4 min read / 11 October 2023 / yasmin sharp

 There is no one standard size for CLP labels as it varies depending on the capacity of the package it is being placed onto.

-To find the best size for CLP labels that are going to be used on your packaging, you can use the information below for guidance:
+To find the best label size for CLP labels that are going to be used on your packaging, you can use the information below for guidance:

 Package capacity Label dimensions (mm)